Dr. ir. David Gold

 Research focus: Quantitative modeling of human interactions with water resources systems

-Funded by a Pathways to Sustainability Seed Grant, our team is developing a generalizable framework that uses Visual Analytics (VA) and eXplainable Artificial Intelligence (XAI) to facilitate the creation of multisectoral climate adaptation pathways.
-Water resources managers around the world are confronted by conditions of Deep Uncertainty – when decision-makers do not know or cannot agree upon probability distributions of key system inputs, outcomes of interest, and/or system boundaries.
-Under deep uncertainty, adaptive planning paradigms help planners develop robust adaptation pathways that avoid costly “lock-ins” by creating strategic visions for the future, committing to minimum regret short-term actions, and discovering adaptation tipping points to guide future decisions.
-For example, recent work in the Rhine-Meuse Delta in the Netherlands used an adaptive planning framework to reveal how near-term flood protection decisions influence long-term regional risk, identify trade-offs between alternative strategies, and illustrate how careful planning can provide cost-effective means of maintaining safety standards for sea level rise scenarios up to 3 meters.
+This project is a collaboration with Angelos Chatzimparmpas of the Information and Computer Science department.
+Funded by a Pathways to Sustainability Seed Grant from Utrecht University, our team is developing a generalizable framework that uses Visual Analytics (VA) and eXplainable Artificial Intelligence (XAI) to facilitate the creation of multisectoral climate adaptation pathways.
+Our framework helps decision-makers develop robust adaptation strategies that avoid costly “lock-ins" by creating strategic visions for the future, committing to minimum regret short-term actions, and discovering adaptation tipping points to guide future decisions.

 Roughly two billion people worldwide lack access to safe drinking water.
-In water scarcity hotspots around the globe, non-renewable groundwater storage is being depleted, and surface water resources are overallocated (https://worldwatermap.nationalgeographic.org).
-This has led to an unsustainable situation, where there is a large water gap between the demand and availability of freshwater.
-Direct potable reuse (DPR) – introducing highly purified wastewater into urban water supply systems – is one promising solution strategy to reduce this water gap in urban areas.
+In water scarcity hotspots around the globe, non-renewable groundwater storage is being depleted, and surface water resources are overallocated.
+This has led to an unsustainable situation where there is a large water gap between the demand and availability of freshwater.
+Direct Potable Reuse (DPR) - introducing highly purified wastewater into urban water supply systems - is one promising solution strategy to reduce this water gap in urban areas.
 This project explores the potential of DPR systems to mitigate water scarcity at global, national, and regional scales.

-As part of the National Geographic Society - World Water Map project (https://worldwatermap.nationalgeographic.org), our team is working with an international team of researchers from Utrecht university and the Joint Global Change Research Institute.
-Using the Global Change Analysis Model (GCAM) to measure the multisector implications of DPR under a range of socioeconomic and climate change scenarios, our work explores the impacts of DPR on the energy, urban, and agricultural sectors and map regional teleconnections resulting from DPR investments.
+As part of the National Geographic Society - World Water Map project, our team is working with an international group of researchers from the Joint Global Change Research Institute.
+Our work uses the Global Change Analysis Model (GCAM) to measure the multisector implications of DPR under a range of socioeconomic and climate change scenarios.
+The results highlight the impact of DPR on the energy, urban, and agricultural sectors and map regional teleconnections resulting from DPR investments.

 Selected Publications